ArtPoon/slides/markdown/physpharm18.md

 # How large is the reservoir?
 ## Limiting dilution assay
 * Readout of limiting dilution assay is positive/negative wells with $n$ cells
-* Probability of a negative well
+* Probability of a negative well:

   $$P(Y=0) = \exp(-\lambda n)$$

   where $\lambda$ is the proportion of cells infected.
 * Probability that $m$ of $M$ wells are positive:

   $$P(m|M,n,\lambda) = {M\choose m} (1-\exp(\lambda n))^m \exp(\lambda n)^{M-m}$$

 ---